What to Know About Tuition & Fees

 Unfortunately, this school does not provide any special discounts to in-state students.

-Tuition and fees cover the costs of attendance for one academic year, but don't cover room and board, which will be an additional cost you will get if you decide to stay on campus.
+California Christian College fees and tuition is the amount charged to undergrads for one academic year, and does not include room and board.
 Keep in mind a lot of students have financial aid and scholarships which minimize their total cost.

 The subsequent table outlines the costs explained above for the 2016 - 2017 school year.